Georgia State vs. Troy NCAA Football Odds, Plays and Insights | November 27, 2021

 Troy Stats and Trends

-- The Trojans have covered the spread once this year when underdogs by 6.5 points or more (in four chances).
+- This season, the Trojans have just one against the spread win in four games as an underdog of 6.5 points or more.

-- Troy's games this year have gone over the point total six times in 10 opportunities (60%).
+- Troy's games this year have gone over the total in six out of 10 opportunities (60%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.